Open Houses: Saturdays April 28th and May 17th 11-1pm

 We’ll make a slimy mixure of oobleck in our wading pool and have some fun sliming one another.
 Oobleck is made from cornstrch and water and washes off clothng and hair easily (however participants can choose to opt out of being slimed :).

-Indoors we’ll make a bubbly beverage and mix up a batch of elephant toothhpaste, then watch as it oozes out of our bottled containers from a frothy mess!
+Indoors we’ll make a bubbly beverage and mix up a batch of elephant toothhpaste, then watch as it oozes out of our bottled containers forming a frothy mess!

 Tuesday: